-The Canadiens played their last Christmas Day game at the Forum, on this date in 1965, and Henri Richard was the hero.
+The Canadiens played their last Christmas Day game at the Forum in 1965, and Henri Richard was the hero.
 After assisting on the Habs’ first three goals of the night, the “Pocket Rocket” scored the game-winning goal late in the third period.

-Shutouts was a Christmas special for the Blues because one year later, on Dec.
-25, 1968, Glenn Hall shutout the North Stars in Minnesota 2-0.
+Shutouts were a Christmas special for the Blues because one year later, on Dec.
+25, 1968, Glenn Hall shut out the North Stars in Minnesota 2-0.
 This was the 76th shutout of the Hall of Famer’s career.

 Dec.
 25, 1971, was the final Christmas Day that included NHL games on the schedule.
 The Rangers beat the North Stars 2-1, improving their all-time record on this date to 25-11-2, the best in league history.